Loving Mother of the Thai Nation

 The SUPPORT Foundation

-The Royal rural development efforts attracted a large number of donors whose contributions formed the basis of SUPPORT, or the Foundation for the Promotion of Supplementary Occupations and Related Techniques, founded in 1976 under Their Majesty’s Royal Patronage and Chairmanship.
+The Foundation for the Promotion of Supplementary Occupations and Related Techniques, (SUPPORT) was founded in 1976 under Their Majesty’s Royal Patronage and Chairmanship.
 The promotional work of the foundation has been recognized as highly effective, particularly since SUPPORT provides outlets for local wares and handicrafts from all regions of the Kingdom.

 In 1979, the Support Foundation Chitralada Training Center was set up to teach Thai arts and crafts to children of landless villagers.
 Through this project, Her Majesty succeeded in preserving some dying arts.
 At the present time, there are hundreds of thousands of poor and needy families around the country whose livelihoods have been much improved through Her Majesty’s SUPPORT projects.

-On this most auspicious occasion, the management and staff of the Pattaya Mail Media Group join the Thai people and the many others from around the world to present our loyalty and devotion to Her Majesty Queen Sirikit of the Ninth Reign and best wishes for a most Happy Birthday and a continued long life on the occasion of her 88th birthday Wednesday, August 12.
+On this most auspicious occasion, the management and staff of the Pattaya Mail Media Group join the Thai people and the many others from around the world to present our loyalty and devotion to Her Majesty Queen Sirikit The Queen Mother and best wishes for a most Happy Birthday and a continued long life on the occasion of her 87th birthday Monday, August 12.